 Some winter hikes will be wet and rainy and others may be snowy.
 I have a guide that goes into detail about how to prepare for hiking and what gear to use.
-I also have a guide all about snowy hiking adventures – be sure to check them out!
+I also have a guide all about snowy hiking adventures and a beginners guide to snowshoeing – be sure to check them out!

 My number one tip for winter hiking is wear waterproof boots.
 It’s no fun having wet and cold feet, so I would suggest investing in a pair of durable and waterproof hiking boots.
 Some other recommended gear would be a rain jacket, insulation layer, gloves, and traction for icy/snowy conditions (e.g. microspikes).
 See the guides linked above and the gear linked below for more details!